 Cofinimmo regularly taps into the capital markets to strengthen its financial resources.
 During the past ten years, the company has raised equity at an average annual amount of €70 million in various forms: shares issued as part of a contribution in kind, sale of treasury shares, issuing of preference shares and dividends in shares.
+In 2014, the shareholders of Cofinimmo decided to reinvest 41.2% of their 2013 dividends in new ordinary shares.
+The shareholders' equity was thus increased by €32.8 million.
+The subscription price of the new ordinary shares stood at €85.501.

-Maturities of long-term financial commitments - €1.989.1 million (x €1.000.000)
+Maturities of long-term financial commitments -€1.989.1 million (x €1.000.000)